jiubao/swipe-core/README.md

 https://jiubao.github.io/swipe-core/

 ## Features
-* designed for mobile: compact, smooth and efficient
+Designed for mobile: compact, smooth and efficient
 * css transition has limitations, use js to simulate animation
 * use requestAnimationFrame and have a compact polyfill
 * cubic bezier to simulate ease out